alvincasimiro00/Cloud-Computing/Laboratory-04-Cloud-Native-Engineer/reflection.md

- Mission Reflection
+ Reflection

-Docker containers boot and become ready in seconds, whereas starting an operating system on a Virtual Machine takes several minutes.
-This happens because containers share the host operating system instead of loading a full separate system of their own.
+Docker containers start in just seconds.
+Virtual Machines take several minutes to start because they load a whole new operating system.
+Containers share the system already installed on your computer, so they are much faster and lighter.

-Port mapping is necessary when running a web server inside a container because the container runs in an isolated network space.
-By using `-p 8080:80`, traffic from port 8080 on your local computer is forwarded to port 80 inside the container, where the Nginx web server listens.
+Port mapping is needed because containers run separately from your computer.
+Services inside the container cannot be reached directly.
+Using -p 8080:80 means that when you open port 8080 on your computer, it connects to port 80 inside the container where the Nginx web server runs.

-When you use the `docker rm` command, the container itself and all changes made inside it are permanently deleted.
-The original image file that you used to create the container remains available and unchanged on your system.
+When you use docker rm, the container is removed completely along with anything saved inside it.
+The original image file you used to create the container stays on your computer and can be used again.

-Containerization changes how software developers and IT operations teams work together.
-It provides consistent environments from development through testing and production.
-This removes common compatibility issues, speeds up deployment, and makes applications easier to scale and maintain.
+Containerization helps teams work better.
+It ensures the app runs exactly the same way on every computer and server.
+This removes common setup problems, makes deployment faster, and helps applications scale easily.

-My GitHub portfolio continues to grow as an organized collection of my work and progress.
-Each laboratory activity adds properly structured folders, documentation, and evidence of tasks completed.
-It serves as a clear, permanent record of the skills I have learned and the work I have accomplished.
+My GitHub portfolio is becoming more organized with each activity.
+It now has clear folders, files, and screenshots showing what I have done.
+It serves as a record of what I am learning and my progress in cloud computing.